- Public health and wellbeing is a priority for governments across the United Kingdom

 Under the Health and Social Care Act 2012, specific public health functions transferred from the NHS to local government on the 1 April 2013.
 The public health commissioning responsibilities for children aged 0-5 transferred from NHS England to local authorities on 1 October 2015.

-In 2015, Public Health England and the Allied Health Professionals Federation published a joint AHP Public Health Strategy, which sets out a vision and goals for the role of AHP professions in public health.
+In 2015, Public Health England and the Allied Health Professionals Federation published a joint AHP Public Health Strategy (PDF), which sets out a vision and goals for the role of AHP professions in public health.

 The Public Health etc (Scotland) Act 2008 places responsibilities and duties upon Scottish ministers, health boards and local authorities to protect public health in Scotland.
 In addition to local health boards, two national health boards also have a role.
 NHS Health Scotland is responsible for improving population health, and NHS National Services Scotland monitors health risks and coordinates protection through Health Protection Scotland; the Scottish Public Health Observatory analyses public health data.